QuantumKing/QKForms/README.md

 ##Usage

 Here is a step by step guide to using QKForms using interface builder.
-The demo these steps refer to is included in `QKFormsDemo`.
+The demo these steps refer to is included in QKFormsDemo.

 ###Step 1
 Create a scroll view (or table view, or collection view) and add the `QKFormsScrollView` class to it.